 How Long After Drinking Tea Can You Brush Your Teeth?

 If you’re absolutely dead set on drinking tea after brushing your teeth – go for it.
 We recommend you should wait at least 30 minutes after brushing before you drink tea.
 And if it’s in the evening, you should brush your teeth again after – but again wait 30 minutes to brush.

 Is Green Tea Good For Your Teeth?

 Green tea is different from black tea in a number of ways.
 It does contain tannins but at much lower levels.
 It’s also caffeine-free.
 There are some studies that have found drinking green tea can be beneficial to health.

-However, it’s still not a good idea to drink green tea shortly after brushing your teeth, or after brushing your teeth before bed at night, for the same reasons drinking other teas is bad after brushing.
+However, it’s still not a good idea to drink green tea shortly after brushing your teeth – the same goes for peppermint tea and other herbal teas – after brushing your teeth before bed at night, for the same reasons drinking other teas is bad after brushing.
 If you have a cup of green tea, try not to add sugar or milk, and remember to brush 30 minutes after.